homenc/HElib/NEW_INSTALL.md

 # Building and installing HElib

-HElib's build and install has been tested on Ubuntu 16.04, Ubuntu 18.04 and macOS High Sierra 10.13.
+HElib's build and install has been tested on Ubuntu 16.04, Ubuntu 18.04, CentOS 7.6, and macOS High Sierra 10.13.

 ## Dependencies